fer77/Laravel-5.1/notes.md

 ## 11

 **Thtottle Logins** records everytime you fail a loging, keeping a counter.
 After too many times it locks an account temporarily.
+The controllers that handle this are already included in Laravel 5.1, but the views can be found in the documentation, simple copy paste of the routes.